Aboriginal and Torres Strait Islander readers are advised that this webpage contains references to sensitive information.

 A: Contact the Victorian Aboriginal Heritage Council

 The Aboriginal Heritage Act 2006 (Vic) was amended in 2016.
-From 1 August 2016, responsibility all Aboriginal Ancestral Remains previously held organisations in Victoria was transferred to the Victorian Aboriginal Heritage Council.
+Effective 1 August 2016, the responsibility for all Aboriginal Ancestral Remains not rightfully held by Traditional Owners, including those held by individuals and organisations in Victoria, was transferred to the Victorian Aboriginal Heritage Council.
 The responsibility for the repatriation of Aboriginal Ancestral Remains was also transferred to the Victorian Aboriginal Heritage Council.
-The University of Melbourne supports Communities of Origin in seeking senior leadership consensus and the return of materials held by the VAHC according to their wishes.
+The University of Melbourne supports communities of origin in seeking cultural authority consensus to request the return of their Ancestors from VAHC and helps to facilitate their return from VAHC according to community wishes.

 -